Vahidmhn/MMP_Instance_Generator/README.md

 # MMP_Instance_Generator
-A binaries to generate instances for Minimum Multiplicative Programming problems
+An executive program to generate instances for Minimum Multiplicative Programming problems